cakephp/docs/en/orm/database-basics.rst

     a fully namespaced name, or a constructed driver instance.
     Examples of short classnames are Mysql, Sqlite, Postgres, and Sqlserver. persistent
     Whether or not to use a persistent connection to the database.
 This option is not supported by SqlServer.
-As of CakePHP version 3.4.13 an exception is thrown if you attempt to set persitent to true with SqlServer. host
+As of CakePHP version 3.4.13 an exception is thrown if you attempt to set ``persistent`` to ``true`` with SqlServer. host
     The database server's hostname (or IP address). username